anthony-iacono/whats-cookin/docs/dtr-part-2.md

 ### Schedule Expectations
 (All times MT)
-- Day 1, Monday, 9/13:
+- Day 1, Monday, 9/13: 3-5pm
-- Day 2, Tuesday, 9/14:
+- Day 2, Tuesday, 9/14: 3-5pm
-- Day 3, Wednesday, 9/15:
+- Day 3, Wednesday, 9/15: 3-5pm
-- Day 4, Thursday, 9/16:
+- Day 4, Thursday, 9/16: 4-6pm
-- Day 5, Friday, 9/17:
+- Day 5, Friday, 9/17: 4-6pm
-- Day 6, Saturday, 9/18:
+- Day 6, Saturday, 9/18: 1-5pm
-- Day 7, Sunday, 9/19:
+- Day 7, Sunday, 9/19: 1-5pm
-- Day 8, Monday, 9/20:
+- Day 8, Monday, 9/20: 3-5pm

 ### Communication
 - Slack group messages
-- Daily stand-up (see above)
+- Daily group work (see above)
 - Decisions by consensus or, when there's disagreement, whoever feels the strongest about the issue
-- Proactively bring up and make space for expressing feelings about how things are going'
+- Proactively bring up and make space for expressing feelings about how things are going
 - When working independently, make sure all group members know what you're working on to avoid duplicating efforts

 ### Workload Expectations